This healthy, gluten-free white bean and kale soup gets an extra boost of flavor from smoked fish, and is a quick and easy dinner option.

 As written, the recipe calls for one can of kipper snacks per pot of soup, which gives you a lot of flavor, and just a little bit of fish in each bowl of soup.
 It's similar to the amount of ham in a Southern-style bowl of beans.

-Do I Have to Purée Part of the Soup?
+Do I Have to Purée Part of the White Bean and Kale Soup?

 Nope.
 I like to purée about half of the beans and veggies because it makes the broth a little thicker.